ZanelloG/ZanelloG/README.md

   - Familiarity with strategies and tools used in digital marketing to promote products or services effectively.
 - **Experienced in podcast recording, editing, and production**:
   - Hands-on experience in creating and producing podcasts, including recording, editing, and post-production tasks.
-- **Capable of managing complex intellectual and practical situations**:
-  - Strong analytical and problem-solving skills, adept at handling challenging intellectual and practical scenarios.
 - **Artistic attitude with a knack for innovative ideas**:
   - Creative mindset with a talent for generating original and innovative concepts across various artistic disciplines.
 - **Studying cinematography and art analysis**: